 Fischer Park is a 60-acre, family-friendly park on the south side of New Braunfels, Texas.
 This park is full of amenities, most of which are geared toward children.
 However, it may be the best place in New Braunfels to find trail distance, and a view of the entire city.
+Hiking in New Braunfels is more fun when you have the upper view.
 At just under 700 feet above sea level, the hilltop at Fischer Park is deceptively high.

 How to Get to Fischer Park in New Braunfels, TX